 What are the side effects of the vaccine?

-After getting vaccinated, you may have some side effects, which are normal signs that your body is building protection.
 The most common side effects are pain and swelling in the arm where you received the shot.
 In addition, you may have fever, chills, tiredness, and headache.
 These side effects are more common after the second shot.
 The side effects may affect your ability to do daily activities, but they should go away in a few days.
 Learn more about what to expect after getting a COVID-19 vaccine.

 How long does protection from the vaccine last?